Self-resonant dark matter with $Z_4$ gauged symmetry: DM self-scattering with -channel resonances

 As a result, we find that the self-scattering cross section becomes velocity-dependent due to the $s$-channel resonance such that it becomes suppressed at large DM velocities for galaxy clusters.
-However, for perturbative DM couplings as in the upper panel in Fig.~\ref{Fig:sch}, we need a sub-GeV scale DM mass and a smaller $\Delta$ as compared to the case with the $u$-channel resonance.
-For instance, for $m_1=3\,{\rm GeV}$, it is sufficient to take $g_1=1$ and $\Delta=(1-3)\times10^{-5}$ for the $u$-channel case, while $g_{\rm eff}=10$ and $\Delta=(3-10)\times 10^{-6}$ for the $s$-channel case.
+However, for perturbative DM couplings as in the upper panel in Fig.~\ref{Fig:sch}, for a sub-GeV scale DM mass, we need $\Delta\sim 10^{-6}$ to get the velocity-dependent self-scattering from the $s$-channel consistent with the observed data.
+For instance, for $m_1=3\,{\rm GeV}$ and $g_{\rm eff}=0.3$, we can take a wide range of $\Delta$ such as $\Delta=1-6\times 10^{-6}$ for the $s$-channel case, while a smaller $\Delta$ such as $\Delta=(1-3)\times 10^{-6}$ is favored for the $u$-channel case.
 Therefore, the $s$-channel enhancement for the DM self-scattering is less efficient than in the case with the $u$-channels.